 Michael C. Hall Net Worth

-Michael C. Hall Net Worth and Salary: Michael C. Hall is an American actor who has a net worth of $25 million.
-Michael C. Hall is best known for his role as the titular serial killer Dexter Morgan on the Showtime series "Dexter".
+Michael C. Hall is an American actor who has a net worth of $25 million.
+Michael C. Hall is best known for his role as the titular serial killer Dexter Morgan on the Showtime series "Dexter" and for role as David Fisher on the HBO series "Six Feet Under."

 In 1989, Hall graduated from Ravenscroft School, and continued his education at Earlham College, a liberal arts college in Indiana.
 He initially planned on becoming a lawyer, but after he graduated from college in 1993, he did not go to law school.
 Instead, he moved to New York City and attended New York University, and graduated from their graduate acting program in 1996.
 He actually first came into contact with acting and performance while still at student at Ravenscroft school.
 Throughout his years there, he sang in the choir and performed in productions of "The Sound of Music", "Oklahoma!", and "Fiddler on the Roof".
 While at Earlham College, he appeared in productions like "Cabaret".